Chapter 15: Audiences

 Edward clinked his cup against Theo’s.
 “Ignatius!” he grinned.

-An incense candle smouldered on another table and a plate of bread and cheese lay on the floor by Brother Ignatius who sat in an ancient wooden chair carved with Celtic motifs of Cernunnos and running stags interlaced with brightly painted knot-work.
+An incense candle smouldered on another table and a plate of bread and cheese lay on the floor by Brother Ignatius who sat at his desk in an ancient wooden chair carved with Celtic motifs of Cernunnos and running stags interlaced with brightly painted knot-work.
 He was reading a translation of Cicero and making notes in the margins.
 He gazed up at the needlework banner above the fireplace that repeated on of his favourite sayings attributed to Cicero: a room without books is like a body without a soul.

 There were three floors to the station tower each with high ceilings and each accessed via an exterior stair case attached to the western side of the tower.
 The ground floor was the kitchen, toilets and office and could also be accessed from the small enclosed courtyard.
 Ignatius could not be sure, due to the tumult of the storm, but he thought he heard someone enter the ground floor and begin ransacking the place.
 His heart pounding, he crept to the door and locked it wishing that there was another escape route as the faint and muffled sounds of destruction continued.